-In 2015, 52 Truman Scholars from the class of 2015 participated in Summer Institute.
+In 2018, 58 Truman Scholars from the class of 2017 participated in Summer Institute.
 In addition to participation in internships across the federal government and in nationally focused nonprofits, the Scholars came together every Tuesday evening to make presentations to one another - short talks - to better acquaint their fellow Scholars with their states, hobbies, or interests.

 Scholars also spent a day on Capitol Hill and half a day at the Pentagon in programs jointly sponsored with the Stennis Center for Public Service.
-In addition, Summer Institute participants spent half a day at the Supreme Court, where they had the opportunity to hear from Justice Clarence Thomas about the role of the Court in the American political system.
-They heard as well from Tico Almeida (WI 98), the 2016 recipient of the Truman Foundation's Stevens Award, an annual award to a Truman Scholar who has distinguished him or herself in the legal profession.
-The award is named for Judge Joseph E. Stevens, Jr., a former President of the Harry S. Truman Scholarship Foundation.
-Mr. Almeida is the Founder and President of Freedom to Work.
-They heard as well from Tom Mancinelli (NJ 02), recipient of the Truman Foundation's Ike Skelton Award.
+In addition, Summer Institute participants spent half a day at the Supreme Court, where they had the opportunity to hear from Justice Neil Gorsuch (CO 87) about the role of the Court in the American political system.
+They heard as well from Kathleen Hawk (NY 93), recipient of the Truman Foundation's Ike Skelton Award.
 The Skelton Award was inaugurated in 2015 in honor of Congressman Ike Skelton.
 Congressman Skelton, who died in 2013, represented Missouri's 4th congressional district for 34 years, from 1977 to 2011.
 He was a member of the Truman Foundation's Board of Trustees for most of that time, making him the longest serving member of our Board.
-Congressman Skelton was a longserving member of the House Armed Services Committee, and he was its Chairman from 2007-2011.
+Congressman Skelton was a long-serving member of the House Armed Services Committee, and he was its Chairman from 2007-2011.
 The Skelton Award is given to a Truman Scholar who is a current or former member of the U.S. Armed Forces.

-Following Summer Institute, thirty-five of the Summer Institute participants stayed on in Washington, DC, to participate in the year-long Truman-Albright Fellows Program, a program made possible thanks to the generous support of the Truman Foundation's President, Madeleine K. Albright.
+Following Summer Institute, twenty-three of the Summer Institute participants stayed on in Washington, DC, to participate in the year-long Truman-Albright Fellows Program, a program made possible thanks to the generous support of the Truman Foundation's President, Madeleine K. Albright.
 Truman-Albright Fellows have full-time positions in public service and participate in activities designed to expand their knowledge, horizons, and networks as public service leaders.
 They are required to participate in fifteen Tuesday evening workshops (with meetings once every two weeks between September and March) and in a unique mentoring program that matches each of them with a more experienced Truman Scholar with similar interests.

-The program is well underway for 2016-17.
+The program is well underway for 2018-19.
 By the end of the program, as in prior years, Truman-Albright Fellows will be better equipped to make decisions about their professional futures and better supported to make those decisions with the advice of a wide range of seasoned leaders in public service.

 In 2013, the Truman Foundation initiated two new programs open to Truman Scholars from all cohorts who have a particular interest in electoral politics or senior positions in the federal executive branch: The Truman Democracy Fellows, and the Truman Governance Fellows, respectively.
 We launched the Truman Democracy Fellows Program in 2013, and we launched the Governance Fellows Program in 2014.
-We ran the Governance Fellows Program again in 2016.
+In 2018 we ran the Governance Fellows Program for 19 Scholars.